elugens/hello-javascript/docs/bonus-javascript-design-patterns/anti-patterns/anti-patterns.md

 ---
-title: Understanding Anti-Patterns
+title: Understanding Anti-Patterns in JavaScript
+description:
-description: An anti-pattern is a bad solution to a particular problem that resulted in a bad result.
+  An anti-pattern is an imperfect solution to a particular problem that results in an unintended result.
+An anti-pattern is a lousy design worthy of documenting.
 sidebar_position: 5
 sidebar_label: Anti-Patterns
+keywords:
+  - anti-patterns
+  - anti-pattern
+draft: false
 ---

 **Anti-Patterns: Understanding Anti-Patterns**